ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Blinky: Working - no known issues.
     - Stepgen: Working - no known issues.
     - Digital IO: Working - no known issues.
-    - Analog Ins: Ported module and hardware implementation, but not yet tested.
+    - Analog Ins: Working - no known issues.
     - Hardware PWM: Working - no known issues.
     - Software PWM: To be ported in a future revision.
-    - Analog Input: Working - no known issues
+    - Software encoders: Working - no known issues
-    - QEI and Software encoder modules: To be ported in a future revision.
+    - QEI: WIP
 - Linker scripts
     - F446RE - Working - no known issues.
     - F446ZE - Working - no known issues.
     - Octopus - I don't have one of these boards, but I can upload the BTT bootloader onto an STM32 and upload and run firmware successfully
     - Fysect Spider - Will endeavour to set up a build option for this.
 - Adhoc todos:
-    - QEI and software encoders - port in
     - Set up status LED as definable in platformIO.ini

 # Build instructions